vatlab/vat-docs/content/Documentation/vtools Commands/select.md

 Variant info fields can also be added by command `vtools update`.
 The `--from_stat` option of this command is most useful because it can calculate genotype statistics (e.g. number of genotypes, number of homozygotes etc) for each variant across all or selected samples.
 Such information can then be used to select variants that are, for example, singletons in the database.

-(:toggleexample Examples: Select variant by genotype statistics:) We can add a field `num` to present the number of genotypes in three samples
+<details><summary> Examples: Select variant by genotype statistics</summary> We can add a field `num` to present the number of genotypes in three samples

     % vtools update variant --from_stat 'num=#(GT)'